Faith0918/Application-Design-through-Design-Thinking-Process/README.md

 ### Guidance
 - Please use texting function to communicate.
 (Calling function is not implemented yet.)
-- Please conduct the client side task #1 after trainer requests feedback.
+- Please start the client side task #1 after trainer requests feedback.
 - Only trainer can fix the schedule from the system.